Pasquale Villari: Other works

 Among his other literary works may be mentioned: Saggi Critici (1868); Arte, Storia, e Filosofia (Florence, 1884); Scritti varii (Bologna, 1894); another volume of Saggi Critici (Bologna, 1896); and a volume of Discussioni critiche e discorsi (Bologna, 1905), containing his speeches as president of the Dante Alighieri Society.
 His most important political and social essays are collected in his Lettere Meridionali ed altri scritti sulla questione sociale in Italia (Turin, 1885), and Scritti sulla questione sociale in Italia (Florence, 1902).
 The Lettere Meridionali (originally published in the newspaper L'Opinione in 1875) produced a deep impression, as they were the first exposure of the real conditions of southern Italy.
 Many of his works were translated into English by his wife, Linda White Mazini Villari, with whom he had Luigi Villari.

+Personal life

+His son was the famous historian Luigi Villari.

 His stepdaughter, Costanza, married the artist William Stokes Hulton.
 They had two daughters, Gioconda Mary Hulton and Edith Teresa Hulton.
 Edith Teresa Hulton became the 8th Lady Berwick of Attingham Park in Shropshire upon her marriage to Thomas Henry Noel-Hill, 8th Lord Berwick, in 1919.